pycontribs/ruyaml/README.rst

 - some YAML 1.2 enhancements (``0o`` octal prefix, ``\/`` escape)
 - pep8 compliance
 - tox and py.test based testing
-- currently assumes that the C yaml library is installed.
+- currently assumes that the C yaml library is installed as well as the header files.
 That library doesn't generate CommentTokens, so it cannot be used to do round trip editing on comments.
-It can be used for normal processing (no need to install ``ruamel.yaml`` and ``PyYaml``)
+It can be used for speeded up normal processing (so you don't need to install ``ruamel.yaml`` and ``PyYaml``).
+  See the section *Requirements*.

 Round trip including comments
 =============================

 The major motivation for this fork is the round-trip capability for comments.
 The integration of the sources was just an initial step to make this easier.

 Config file formats
 -------------------